VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/VernissageServer.md

 Welcome to the Vernissage API documentation!

-Vernissage is an application for sharing your photographs with other system users.
-It is an application that, thanks to the implemented ActivityPub protocol, allows you to exchange information with different systems from Fediverse, such as Pixelfed, Mastodon and others.
+Vernissage is an application designed for sharing photographs with other users within the system.
+By leveraging the implemented ActivityPub protocol, Vernissage facilitates the exchange of information with various systems across the Fediverse, including Pixelfed, Mastodon, and others.

 ![Screenshots from Vernissage Web application.](web.png)

-You can use our API to access Vernissage API endpoints, which can get information on statuses, attachments, users and more in our database.
+You can utilize our API to access Vernissage’s endpoints, which allow you to retrieve information on statuses, attachments, users, and more within our database.

 This API documentation page was created with [DocC](https://www.swift.org/documentation/docc).